 - The Dean of Students and the accused will present their respective versions of the case.
 The Dean of Students will meet with the panel first in order to present the case, followed by the accused student.
 The accused student will represent themselves in the review meeting.
 The accused student may be advised by another student, with the exception of any students who were involved in the complaint, or a member of the faculty of the school in which the accused student enrolled.
 However, there will be no active participation by the student advisor or faculty member during the appeal meeting.
 Note: In sexual and related misconduct cases, the respondent and complainant may also bring an Advisor of Choice.
 Please consult the Sexual and Related Misconduct Policy and Procedures and the Campus Assault and Relationship Education (CARE) brochure for further information.

 - The SCRC may pose questions to the Dean of Students and to the accused student.

-- The SCRC hearings are conducted in closed session.
+- The SCRC meetings are conducted in closed session.

 - When and if the SCRC decides by majority vote that it needs more information in order to reach its decision, it may call witnesses or request information to the extent it requires.

 - As soon as possible, the Chairperson of the SCRC will inform the accused and the Senior Vice President of Student Affairs of the final decision.